Also updated 2014 regarding DVD and online availability.

 While of limited interest to English only speakers, it does contain some English language interviews and much graphical and other obvious information.

-Skim through it and see.
-If you find it of more engaging interest, there is a DVD version via Amazon here.
-I am not aware of any English dubbed or subtitled version... then you really should buy it!
+There is a DVD version via Amazon here.
+I am not aware of any English dubbed or subtitled version.

 2007 sees Greenpeace destroy 10 000 light bulbs in front of the Brandenburg Gate in Berlin with a road roller.